degenrocket/degenrocket-web/README.md

 DegenRocket-web is a UI interface for a web3 decentralized social media with native support for Degen Messaging Protocol (DMP).

+## Server setup

+If you don't have any experience at setting up a server, then there is a beginner-friendly guide with scripts for an automated [initial server setup](https://github.com/degenrocket/degenrocket-scripts).

 ## Install

 ```